meilisearch/documentation/learn/cookbooks/running_production.md

 wget -qO /etc/meilisearch.toml https://raw.githubusercontent.com/meilisearch/meilisearch/main/config.toml
 ```

-Update these lines to fit home folder of your newly created user:
+Update the following lines so Meilisearch stores its data in the home folder of your newly created user:

 ```ini
 env = "production"